karanraghani/Map-Reduce-Job-on-DBLP-Dataset/README.md

-# Home Work II - Map Reduce Job on DBLP Dataset
+# Map Reduce Job on DBLP Dataset
 In this project work I ran the DBLP Dataset on the Apache Map/Reduce Framework to extract information such as :
 * Authorship Score
 * Stats on Mean Median and Max number of Co-Authors for an Author